 Here’s how the Payments Request API would work:

 Instead of a user having to enter personal information and authenticate at each point of sale, the W3C API would allow them to store that information within their internet browsers.
 Users would be able to set up their preferred payment methods, and the browser would match those preferences to those of the merchant.
-Then the API would send this information to a merchant’s point of sale.
+Then the API would standardize processing by sending this information to a merchant’s point of sale.
 The user enters their payment information once, and merely selects their compatible payment option at each merchant’s point of sale.

 The benefits of such an approach are quite promising: